open-policy-agent/gatekeeper/website/docs/gator.md

 This template annotation is descriptive, not prescriptive.
 The prescription of which resources to sync is done in `SyncSet` resources and/or the Gatekeeper `Config` resource.
 The management of these various requirements can get challenging as the number of templates requiring replicated data increases.

-`gator sync verify` aims to mitigate this challenge by enabling the user to verify their sync configuration is correct.
-The user passes in a set of Constraint Templates, SyncSets, and/or a Gatekeeper Config, and the command will determine which requirements enumerated by the Constraint Templates are unfulfilled by the given SyncSet(s) and Config(s).
+`gator sync test` aims to mitigate this challenge by enabling the user to check that their sync configuration is correct.
+The user passes in a set of Constraint Templates, GVK Manifest listing GVKs supported by the cluster, SyncSets, and/or a Gatekeeper Config, and the command will determine which requirements enumerated by the Constraint Templates are unfulfilled by the cluster and SyncSet(s)/Config.

 ### Usage

 #### Specifying Inputs

-`gator sync verify` expects a `--filename` or `--image` flag, or input fron stdin.
+`gator sync test` expects a `--filename` or `--image` flag, or input fron stdin.
 The flags can be used individually, in combination, and/or repeated.

 ```
-gator sync verify --filename="template.yaml" –filename="syncsets/"
+gator sync test --filename="template.yaml" –-filename="syncsets/" --filename="manifest.yaml"
 ```

 Or, using an OCI Artifact containing templates as described previously:

 ```
-gator sync verify --filename="config.yaml" --image=localhost:5000/gator/template-library:v1
+gator sync test --filename="config.yaml" --image=localhost:5000/gator/template-library:v1
 ```

-Optionally, the `--supported-gvks` flag can be used to pass in a list of supported GVKs for the applicable cluster.
-If this is nonempty, only GVKs that are both included in a SyncSet/Config and are supported will be considered to fulfill a template's requirements.
-Supported GVKs should be passed as a string representing a JSON object mapping groups to lists of versions, which contain lists of kinds, like such:
+The manifest of GVKs supported by the cluster should be passed as a GVKManifest resource (CRD visible under the apis directory in the repo):
 ```
-{
-  "group1": {
-    "version1": ["kind1", "kind2"],
-    "version2": ["kind3", "kind4"],
-  },
-  "group2": {
-    "version3": ["kind3"]
-  }
-}
+apiVersion: gvkmanifest.gatekeeper.sh/v1alpha1
+kind: GVKManifest
+metadata:
+  name: gvkmanifest
+spec:
+  groups:
+  - name: "group1"
+    versions:
+    - name: "v1"
+      kinds: ["Kind1", "Kind2"]
+    - name: "v2"
+      kinds: ["Kind1", "Kind3"]
+  - name: "group2"
+    versions:
+      - name: "v1beta1"
+        kinds: ["Kind4", "Kind5"]
 ```

+Optionally, the `--omit-gvk-manifest` flag can be used to skip the requirement of providing a manifest of supported GVKs for the cluster.
+If this is provided, all GVKs will be assumed to be supported by the cluster.
+If this assumption is not true, then the given config and templates may cause caching errors or incorrect evaluation on the cluster despite passing this command.

 #### Exit Codes

-`gator sync verify` will return a `0` exit status when the Templates, SyncSets, and Config are successfully ingested and no requirements are unfulfilled.
+`gator sync test` will return a `0` exit status when the Templates, SyncSets, and Config are successfully ingested and no requirements are unfulfilled.

 An error during evaluation, for example a failure to read a file, will result in